-Actinic Keratosis Treatment in Sarasota
+Actinic Keratosis Treatment in Sarasota, FL

 Your skin health is a fundamental aspect of your overall well-being.
 While there is a lot of talk about how to age gracefully with the help of various cosmetic dermatology treatments, no improvement in the appearance of your skin can outweigh the benefits of dermatologic health.
 This includes knowing and managing your risk of developing skin cancer.
 According to studies, only about 10 percent of actinic keratoses turn into skin cancer.
 That said, most cases of squamous cell carcinomas that are diagnosed begin as AKs.